Am0rphous/Awesome/README.md

 - [Malmo](https://github.com/microsoft/malmo) - Project Malmo is a platform for Artificial Intelligence experimentation and research built on top of Minecraft.
 - [AIMA3e-Java (JDK 8+)](https://github.com/aimacode/aima-java) - Java implementation of algorithms from Russell And Norvig's "Artificial Intelligence - A Modern Approach"

-InfoSec
-- MITRE ATT&CK - https://attack.mitre.org/
-        - https://mitre-attack.github.io/attack-navigator/enterprise/

-E-books
+## E-books
 - [Free Security eBooks](https://github.com/Hack-with-Github/Free-Security-eBooks) - A curated list of free Security and Pentesting related E-Books available on the Internet.

-Finance
+## Finance
 - [Firefly III:](https://github.com/firefly-iii/firefly-iii) - a personal finances manager

-Hacking Windows
+## Hacking Windows
 - [Awesome tools to play with Windows!](https://github.com/Hack-with-Github/Windows) - Awesome tools to exploit Windows !

+## InfoSec
+- MITRE ATT&CK - https://attack.mitre.org/
+        - https://mitre-attack.github.io/attack-navigator/enterprise/

 Productivity
 - [Tmux](https://github.com/tmux/tmux) - tmux is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen.